This application's name will be `hello_world`.

 @function()

-Application input and output
+Application inputs and output

 from tensorlake.applications import function, application